 A common question about a blog is how it relates to a website – are these two essentially the same, or are there any differences between them?
 While websites are mainly presentational, blogs are always intended to engage.
 A website is therefore static, as opposed to a blog which must be dynamic.

 The information offered by websites is presented on static pages, in a form of an evergreen content that doesn’t require any updates.
 Blog posts, on the other hand, are like diary entries; they include a publishing date and meta tags.
-New entries and regular updates are key for running any kind of blog.
+New entries and regular updates are key to running any kind of blog.

 2. Posts Are Displayed in Reverse Order

 Unlike with a personal diary written in a notebook, blog entries are displayed in reverse chronological order – the newest posts being on top.
 The latest ones push previously published ones down the list until they completely disappear from the landing page.
 Older posts are usually archived on the following pages, but they can also be organized by the month or year when they were first published.

 3. Most Blogs Have the Same Structure

 First comes a header with the menu or navigation bar to declutter the page and make a great first impression.
 It’s followed up by main content area on which blog posts appear either by order of publishing or by relevance.
 Down below are contact pages, privacy policies, and relevant links, neatly arranged in a footer.
 A sidebar highlights favorite entries and displays social profiles and call-to-actions.